-India’s telecom consolidation could precipitate a global one too
+What India’s telecom consolidation could trigger

 Barely two days after Aircel said it would be filing for bankruptcy, another report says that telecom gears maker Ericsson would be relocating to a much smaller headquarter in India as it prepares to tide over an ongoing market slump.